-FIRST AID PLAN FOR Anaphylaxis
+FIRST AID PLAN FOR

+Anaphylaxis

 Anaphylaxis is the most severe type of allergic reaction and should always be treated as a medical emergency.
-Anaphylaxis requires immediate treatment with adrenaline (epinephrine), which is injected into the outer mid-thigh muscle.
+Anaphylaxis requires immediate treatment with adrenaline (epinephrine).
 If treatment with adrenaline is delayed, this can result in fatal anaphylaxis.